2017 Greenlandic Football Championship

 The 2017 Coca-Cola GM was the 47th edition of the Greenlandic Men's Football Championship.
-The final round was held in Qeqertarsuaq from August 5 to 12.
+The final round was held in Qeqertarsuaq from 5 to 12 August.
 It was won by Inuit Timersoqatigiiffiat-79 for the first time.

 Qualifying stage

 North Greenland

 Terianniaq-58 qualified for the final Round.

 Disko Bay

 NB G-44 Qeqertarsuaq qualified for the final Round as hosts.

 Central Greenland

 East Greenland

 NB East Greenland's winner withdrew and were replaced by Kagssagssuk Maniitsoq (Central Greenland third place).

 South Greenland

 Kissaviarsuk-33 qualified for the final Round, but were banned and replaced by runners-up Siuteroq Nanortalik-43.